Where to Stay in Chicago First Time: Best Areas

 Best places to stay in Chicago in Magnificent Mile:

-luxury ($$$): Trump International Hotel & Tower Chicago This luxurious 5-star hotel offers spacious rooms with iconic views of Lake Michigan, the Chicago River, or the city skyline.
+luxury ($$$): Trump International Hotel & Tower Chicago, 5-star hotel offers spacious rooms with iconic views of Lake Michigan, the Chicago River, or the city skyline.
 It’s a 2-minute walk away from the famed shopping, dining and entertainment on Michigan Avenue’s Magnificent Mile.

-mid-range ($$): Eurostars Magnificent Mile This 4-star boutique hotel is set in the heart of Chicago city, just 5 minutes’ walk from the luxury shops of the Magnificent Mile.
-It offers modern rooms with a flat-screen TV, free wifi, a minibar with chilled wine, and a fitness centre.
-Close proximity to American Medical Association Headquarters, Blue Chicago, Water Tower Chicago, Shops at Northbridge, Arts Club of Chicago, and Chicago Tribune Tower.
+mid-range ($$): Eurostars Magnificent Mile, 4-star boutique hotel, 5 minutes’ walk from the luxury shops of the Magnificent Mile.
+Close to American Medical Association Headquarters, Blue Chicago, Water Tower Chicago, Shops at Northbridge.

 🔍MORE HOTELS IN MAGNIFICENT MILE

-The Old Town is the area that stretches between Lincoln Park and River North.
+The Old Town is a historic area between Lincoln Park and River North.
 If you are wondering where to stay in Chicago to best appreciate the history of the city, this is your best bet.

 The Old Town is a treasure trove of Victorian Architecture.
 Just walking through the charming backstreets will give you a sense of what life was like back in Chicago’s early years.